Biodiversity finance is a growing thematic area of sustainable investment.

-This excerpt from a discussion at the 2022 Credit Suisse Conservation Finance Conference sets readers up to contemplate biodiversity's financial breadth.
+This transcript from a fireside chat with BlackRock and the 2022 Conservation Finance Conference sets readers up to contemplate institutional opportunities and obstacles with biodiversity finance.

-In June, conservation finance practitioners reconnected in a stone skyscraper overlooking New York City's Madison Square Park for Credit Suisse's annual conference.
+In June, conservation finance practitioners reconnected in a stone skyscraper overlooking New York City's Madison Square Park for the 9th annual Conservation Finance Conference, hosted by Credit Suisse in partnership with the Conservation Finance Network, Equilibrium, The Lyme Timber Company, Cornell University, and Seale & Associates.
 This story excerpts a dialogue between Emma Crystal, the bank's chief sustainability officer, and a BlackRock research leader named Chris Weber.
 Weber, who heads climate and sustainability research for the world's biggest asset manager, offers insights into how an investor can start thinking about biodiversity - and then start thinking bigger.

 Crystal: Can you talk to us a bit about BlackRock and the agenda of biodiversity?
 Where is that interest coming from?